visinf/mnvi/README.md

 ## Training and Evaluation

-The commands required to train and evaluate the models in the paper can be found in the ``commands.md``.
+The commands required to train and evaluate the models in the paper can be found in the ``commands.md`` file.

 ## Results